Russian government suspends troubled track federation - WHIZ News

 The Sports Ministry’s suspension runs until March 1, two days after the federation is due to elect a new president to replace Dmitry Shlyakhtin.

-Shlyakhtin resigned in November after he and six others were charged with filing false documents to give high jumper Danil Lysenko an alibi for being unavailable for a doping test.
+Shlyakhtin resigned in November after he and six others were charged with filing false documents to give high jumper Danil Lysenko, the current world indoor champion, an alibi for being unavailable for a doping test.

 The ministry said the federation’s leadership has since failed to take “the necessary measures for establishing constructive cooperation with the international federation and for resolving the situation which has occurred.”